ChrisBentley/WebCrawler/README.md

 I improved the printing of the site_map using prettyprint.

 I then worked on improving the test suite for coverage of every function.

-There is a known issue with the final test of test_create_site_map due to the way that unique() returns the list in a random order the diff may fail occasionally.

 Mocking out some of the calls was quite complicated in some cases.